 About the testing:

-If you feel unrested when you wake up, you may not be getting enough deep sleep.
-You will want to monitor your deep sleep through the usage of a sleep app or device.
+- If you feel unrested in the morning, you might not be getting enough deep sleep.
+Tracking your deep sleep with a sleep app or device can provide valuable insights.